OpenSLO/oslo/README.md

 ## Testing

-To test out the features of oslo, from the root of the project run `oslo validate test/valid.yaml`
+To test out the features of oslo, from the root of the project run `oslo validate test/valid-service.yaml`
 That will validate against a valid yaml file.
-There are two other files in that directory, one for invalid data, and one for missing data.
+There are other files in that directory to test out the functionality of `oslo`